asaf-b/mansur-docs/docs/faq/FAQ.md

 > Anyone is free to sell rigs created using Mansur-Rig, without any restrictions, and without any prior approval, and at any price.
 > Also, there is no requirement to credit Mansur-Rig.
 Although that will help support Mansur-Rig and will be appreciated.
 > <br>
-> With that said, remember that Mansur-Rig is required (installation and license) in order for the rigs your are selling to function.
+> With that said, remember that Mansur-Rig is required (installation and activation) in order for the rigs your are selling to function.
-> So anyone you sell your rigs to, will require to install and validate Mansur-Rig.
+> So anyone you sell your rigs to, will require to install and activate Mansur-Rig.
+> Although it is completely free.

 <a href="#top">↑ Back to top ↑</a>
 <br>